csci-1301/csci-1301.github.io/lectures/090_if/readme.md

     }
     ```

 - Note that the order of the else-if statements still matters, because they are evaluated top-to-bottom.
-If `myIntVar` is 15, it doesn't matter what values `myStringVar` or `myBoolVar` have, because the first if block (setting `x` to 10) will get executed.
+If `myIntVar` is 15, it does not matter what values `myStringVar` or `myBoolVar` have, because the first if block (setting `x` to 10) will get executed.
 - Example outcomes of running this code (which value `x` is assigned) based on the values of `myIntVar`, `myStringVar`, and `myBoolVar`:

     | `myIntVar` | `myStringVar` | `myBoolVar` | `x` |